 If you are unsure whether the student is having a panic attack, a heart attack or an asthma attack, and/or the person is in distress, call an ambulance straight away.
-Once the ambulance has been called, call a Matron.
+Once the ambulance has been called, call the School Nurse or a Matron.
 Do not leave the student.